 The key is to create a plan for well-timed and thoughtfully positioned social media posts that grab your audience’s attention, but don’t make them feel like you’re on a hard-sell campaign.

 Check to make sure your business is listed on Yelp® and other review sites.
 Most of those sites include instructions on how to claim and update your business profile.
 Did some customers pay you a nice compliment?
 Encourage them to review or rate your business, because it can drive more traffic to your site and increase your visibility.
 When you actively manage your profile on review sites and respond to feedback (positive or negative), it shows you care about customer service, which can build trust in your brand.

 We Have Business Solutions

-No matter how you decide to promote your business, Navy Federal offers a full range of business services, including Online and Mobile Banking with free Bill Pay.* A Business Services representative will be happy to explore ways to help make your business run more smoothly.
+A winning marketing plan helps you attract customers and keep them coming back.
+No matter how you decide to promote your business, Navy Federal offers a full range of business deposit and lending solutions, including digital banking with free Bill Pay.* A Business Solutions representative will be happy to explore ways to help your business run smoothly.

 Websites other than navyfederal.org are provided for information only and are neither endorsed by nor affiliated with Navy Federal.